 If you do have an issue at your house then you are advised to report it to the property department, in the usual way, by either e-mail (firstname.lastname@example.org) or telephone (01273 425 683), and we can then discuss with you the options and decide the best course of action together.

 We will continue to undertake works to get properties ready for priests who are joining or moving within the diocese if and when they are able to move, as these works take place in empty properties, so the risk of transmission of the virus is low.

 We will obviously be keeping an eye on what advice or rules the government issues over time, and will review the above as necessary.

 We appreciate that some of you may have questions about this approach or the future plans for your house.
 We are likely to be under increased pressure over the coming weeks, as we adapt and change the way we work, so please be aware that response times may not be as quick as you might like.
 We also want to ensure that we are dealing with people who are asking for us to deal with repairs or issues at their properties, rather than answering general questions about the above approach.

 As part of church legislation, it is important that all dioceses take a common approach to how we address APCMs.
-Following much discussion between diocesan secretaries, diocesan registrars and the Church of England Legal Office, it has been agreed that the deadline for holding APCMs and Annual Meetings of Parishioners will be extended to 31 October for 2020.
+Following much discussion between diocesan secretaries, diocesan registrars and the Church of England Legal Office, it was agreed that the deadline for holding APCMs and Annual Meetings of Parishioners will be extended to 31 October for 2020.
 A copy of the legal document which has been signed by the Bishop to bring this into effect can be found here.
-This will allow time to assess the best time and manner of holding the meetings.

 - the churchwardens who were elected in 2019 will continue to hold office until 31 January 2021 (unless their successor is admitted to office earlier than that);